Scout's Check List

 Horseback riding is a very physical outdoor recreational activity.
 For camper safety and the safety of others, participants must meet certain physical requirements to attend camp at M&M Ranch.
 Our camp is designed for our campers to ride in groups.

-- Campers must be in good physical shape and not have any conditions that may affect their ability to participate in all camp activities.
+- Students must be in good physical shape and not have any conditions that may affect their ability to participate in all camp activities.
 These include but are not limited to items such as arthritis, excessive weight, back or neck pain, decreased motor skills or other physical issues that may contribute to a difficulty balancing, staying seated, holding the reins or controlling a horse.

-- Campers must be able to mount and dismount a horse without assistance (Instructors will help younger campers).
+- Students must be able to mount and dismount a horse without assistance (Instructors will help younger campers).
 Campers must be able to meet the rigors of riding, including dismounting the horse without stirrups.

-For the safety of all campers, we do not offer services for special needs riders.
+For the safety of all Students, we do not offer services for special needs riders.
 We recommend that you visit R.O.C.K. - Ride On Center for Kids which specializes in special needs riders.
 We are not set up to have one on one instruction with riders who have special physical or emotional limitations.